Properly fitting your hearing aids is crucial for good sound quality, comfort, and security.

 Too long: the wire is loose, creating a gap or allowing the hearing aid to move around.

-All of our hearing aids come with receiver wires in Size 2, which is the most common size but we are able to provide four different sizes on request.
+All of our hearing aids come with Size 2 receiver wires , which is the most common size but we are able to provide four different sizes on request.

 How to measure your ears